rust-unofficial/patterns/patterns/ffi-export.md

 }
 ```

 This API loses a key piece of information: the lifetime of the iterator must not exceed the lifetime of the `Dbm` object that owns it.
-A user of the library could which causes the iterator to outlive the data it is iterating on, resulting in reading uninitialized memory.
+A user of the library could use it in a way which causes the iterator to outlive the data it is iterating on, resulting in reading uninitialized memory.

 For the C programmers out there, spot the bug: